Soumyasri08/CS5103_LRD778_SoumyaSri/README.md

 Right-click on the src folder, select New > Untitled Text File from the submenu.Provide name for the text file and click on Finish.

 step - 5
 write some text in the file and save it.

 step - 6
 Right-click on the src folder, select New > Class from the submenu.
 Provide the Class name as Count_Words and click on Finish button.

 step - 7
-Write the program and save it (In this project I assumed all the characters are in lower case)
+Write the program and save it.

 step - 8
 click on the run button